mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 - *Design-level approaches* ("thinking in terms of HDL"): These approaches treat the design as _modules_, and introduce TMR by replicating these modules.
-A module could be anything from an entire CPU, to a register file, to even a single combinatorial circuit or AND gate.
+A module could be anything from an entire CPU, to a register file, to even a single combinational circuit or AND gate.
 Once the modules are replicated, voters are inserted.
 - *Netlist-level approaches* ("thinking in terms of circuits"): These approaches treat the design as a _circuit_ or _netlist_, which is internally represented as a graph.
 TMR is introduced using graph theory